 Summary : Take advantage of the fastest, most direct way to Antarctica—flying.
 A short flight takes you to the White Continent where you will enjoy all the Antarctic has to offer.
 Cruise south to explore some of Antarctica’s most pristine and rarely visited areas including the incredible wildlife colonies along the Antarctic Peninsula and in the South Shetland Islands.
-Navigate through some of the world’s most scenic waterways and attempt to reach the Antarctic Circle.
+Navigate through some of the world’s most scenic waterways and attempt to cross the Antarctic Circle.
 Take in the full Antarctic experience without having to cross the Drake Passage.
-Skip extra days at sea, while enjoying the beautiful scenery and incredible wildlife experiences of Antarctica.
+Skip extra days at sea while enjoying beautiful scenery and incredible wildlife experiences.

-Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle
+Activities : Birding, Hiking, Kayaking, Triple/Quad Cabins, Antarctica Air-Cruise, Antarctic Circle